Fauna of West Virginia: Mammals

 The state of West Virginia is currently home to at least 70 wild mammal species.
 The larger megafauna which once inhabited the High Alleghenies — elk, bison, mountain lion — were all exterminated during the 19th century.
 They survived longer in this area, however, than in other parts of the eastern United States.
 Naturalist John James Audubon reported that by 1851 a few eastern elk (Cervus canadensis canadiensis) could still be found in the Alleghany Mountains of what became West Virginia, but that by then they were virtually gone from the remainder of their range.

 Mammals in the region today include whitetail deer, chipmunk, raccoon, skunk, groundhog, opossum, weasel, field mouse, flying squirrel, cottontail rabbit, gray foxes, red foxes, gray squirrels, red squirrels and several types of bat.
 Bobcat, snowshoe hare, and black bear are also found in the more remote forests and parks.
 Mink and beaver are much less often seen.
 Four species (or subspecies) – the Virginia big-eared bat, the Indiana bat, the West Virginia northern flying squirrel and the (potentially extirpated) eastern cougar – are federally listed as endangered.
 Several additional species are rare in the state and warrant close monitoring.

-Some West Virginia mammals have thrived despite human disturbance, and include the opossum, which is more abundant and more widely distributed due to human activities.
+Some West Virginia mammals have thrived despite human disturbance, including the opossum, which is more abundant and more widely distributed due to human activities.
 Also doing well are mammals that prefer farm and early successional habitats.
 The coyote is expanding its range eastward in the United States and now occurs throughout the state.
-Invasive wild boar populations have also apparently reached the state.
+A small wild boar population does inhabit the a small region in the southern end of the state, but these were released by the state in 1971 primarily to serve as a big game hunting opportunity.

 Many examples of West Virginia's present and former megafauna are on display at the West Virginia State Wildlife Center, a small zoo featuring native animals.